Riktam-Santra/Fludex/README.md

 Search bar
  - after searching for a title, you must clear the search box then press enter so that the search bar is not selected anymore to search for another title.

-Manga Reader
- - Unnessary space between pages.
- - Sometimes, while scrolling back up, all the pages will reload causing the current position of the view to get disoriented.

 ## Crashes
   The app crashes under the following circumstances
   - If there is no internet